cmu-sei/GHOSTS-SPECTRE/README.md

 ### PREFERENCE ENGINE

-- Administrator creates the types of personas they wish to have GHOSTS agents represent
+- An administrator creates the types of personas they wish to have GHOSTS agents represent
 - GHOSTS agents report in their browser history to the GHOSTS C2 API
 - If the agent has no persona, SPECTRE assigns one at random
 - The persona assignment randomly creates different preferences for the agent based on persona settings (not unlike character creation in D&D)